gcallah/JohnGray/papers/callahan.md

 wrong: no elephant or chimpanzee or dolphin has ever developed a metaphysical theory claiming that their species is different from all other animals, and has been in need of correction in their misapprehension by a dour British philosopher.

-"Humans are the most adventitious of creatures – a result of blind evolutionary drift" (2007, p.
-5).

-"Darwin's discovery was that species are only currents in the drift of genes" (2007, p.
-6).

 "if the human species is re-engineered it will not be the result of humanity assuming a God like control of its destiny.
 It will be another twist in man's fate" (2007, p.
 6).